-WASHINGTON, D.C. – The nation’s economy added 200,000 jobs in December, and the unemployment rate, at 8.5 percent, continued to trend down, according to data reported by the U.S. Bureau of Labor Statistics today.
-Job gains occurred in transportation and warehousing, retail trade, manufacturing, health care, and mining.
+WASHINGTON, D.C. – The U.S. economy added only 69,000 jobs in May and the unemployment rate edged slightly higher to 8.2 percent, according to data reported by the federal Bureau of Labor Statistics today.

 WASHINGTON, D.C. — The U.S. Department of Labor’s Office of Disability Employment Policy Wednesday announced the launch of its first disability-related application challenge, which is designed to generate innovative tools that will improve employment opportunities and outcomes for people with disabilities.

 Since the U.S. Supreme Court’s landmark Citizens United ruling in 2010, many Democratic lawmakers and advocacy groups have proposed constitutional amendments to overturn the controversial decision — or attempt to curb its impact.
 But not everyone who disagrees with the decision thinks that’s the right approach to reducing corporate influence in politics.

 The latest multimillion-dollar attack ad from former Bush political guru Karl Rove’s Crossroads GPS makes an almost entirely false claim that President Obama broke a promise to not increase taxes for families making less than $250,000 a year.

 Members of the Class of 2012, As a former secretary of labor and current professor, I feel I owe it to you to tell you the truth about the pieces of parchment you’re picking up today.